 This new alternative for placing under the artificial grass on concrete floors, is the elastic base of 10mm to 20mm thick polyethylene.

-This elastic base or cushioned sheet not only provides optimal drainage for your installation, but also provides an ideal cushioned surface for children to play on without fear of injury from falling.
+This elastic base or cushioned sheet not only provides optimal drainage for your installation on concrete or even earth, but also provides a cushioned surface ideal for children to play on without the fear of hurting themselves by falling.

-This base also stands out because its material is the same as most of the fibres, a medium-high density polyethylene.
+This base also stands out because its material is the same as most fibres, a medium-high density polyethylene.

 The main advantage of this polymer is that it does not rot.
 To give you an idea, it has the same properties as the "churros" used by children in swimming pools.

 In answer to the "lawn youtubers", a lawn drainage capacity of 40lts-80lts/m2 does little if the bottom drains 0.0Lts/m2.